-Description provided under Pandemic Influence in Module Three.
+Description provided under Pandemic Influenza in Module Three.

-People with an increased risk of infection include, but not limited to:
+People in functions with an increased risk of infection include, but is not limited to:

-- People in close contact with customers (e.g. cashiers, counter staff) - People working on public transport (e.g. bus drivers, taxi drivers) - Safety personnel who come into contact with people - Cleaning staff - People working in waste disposal - Others
+- People in close contact with customers (e.g. cashiers, counter staff) - People working on public transport (e.g. bus drivers, taxi drivers) - Safety personnel who come into contact with people - Cleaning staff - People working with waste disposal and - Others.